-Magic's Kinde teams are for our youngest players - the kindergarteners!
-The league is offered only in the spring time, and players must be in Kindergarten, not 4K or Preschool.
+Magic's Kinde teams are for our youngest players - the Kindergarteners!
+The league is offered only in the spring time, and players must be in Kindergarten regardless of birth year, not 4K or Preschool.

 Kinde teams are all co-ed, in-house teams.
-That means you'll play against other Magic teams, and sometimes other teams within the Alliance (Magic, Regent, Shorewood, Middleton United).
+That means you'll play against other Magic teams.

 How are teams formed?

-If you have an established team that is transferring from a different soccer organization, we will try to keep the team together.
+If you have an established team that is transferring from a different soccer organization, we would be happy to keep the team together.
 Please contact Magic's Administrator with the list of players.

 Who is the coach?